-ACADEMIC - Students who have achieved 'A' honors and a perfect 4.0 GPA throughout the year.
+ACADEMIC - Gr.
+10-12 students who have achieved 'A' honors and a perfect 4.0 GPA throughout the year.
 Students who drop courses after four weeks of class will not be eligible for this award.

 CITIZENSHIP - Students who have been nominated by their teachers as exemplary citizens.